awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 }
 ```

-You can use any attribute name in a key condition expression, provided that the first character is `a-z` or `A-Z` and the second character \(if present\) is `a-z`, `A-Z`, or `0-9`\.
+You can use any attribute name in a key condition expression, provided that the first character is `a-z` or `A-Z` and the rest of the characters \(starting from the second character, if present\) are `a-z`, `A-Z`, or `0-9`\.
 In addition, the attribute name must not be a DynamoDB reserved word\. \(For a complete list of these, see [Reserved Words in DynamoDB](ReservedWords.md)\.\) If an attribute name does not meet these requirements, you must define an expression attribute name as a placeholder\.
 For more information, see [Expression Attribute Names in DynamoDB](Expressions.ExpressionAttributeNames.md)\.

 For items with a given partition key value, DynamoDB stores these items close together, in sorted order by sort key value\.
 In a `Query` operation, DynamoDB retrieves the items in sorted order, and then processes the items using `KeyConditionExpression` and any `FilterExpression` that might be present\.
 Only then are the `Query` results sent back to the client\.